A new spin on Hurwitz theory and ELSV via theta characteristics

 Hurwitz numbers are intrinsically related to topological string theory.
-Simple Hurwitz numbers arise as a framing limit of the topological vertex and, for general $r$, completed cycles Hurwitz numbers encode the Gromov-Witten theory of $\P^1$ via the celebrated Gromov-Witten/Hurwitz (GW/H) correspondence of Okounkov-Pandharipande \cite{OP06}.
+Simple Hurwitz numbers arise as a framing limit of the topological vertex and, for general $r$, completed cycles Hurwitz numbers encode the Gromov--Witten theory of $\P^1$ via the celebrated Gromov--Witten/Hurwitz (GW/H) correspondence of Okounkov--Pandharipande \cite{OP06}.

 For instance, the statement of Zvonkine's conjecture is equivalent to the following relation with connected descendant GW invariants of equivariant $\P^1$ relative to a partition $\mu$:

 where $ \omega$ is the class dual to a point.